 INSPIRATO ALERT: Bragar Eagel & Squire, P.C. is Investigating Inspirato Incorporated on Behalf of Inspirato Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Inspirato Incorporated (“Inspirato” or the “Company”) (NASDAQ: ISPO) on behalf of Inspirato stockholders.
+NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Inspirato Incorporated ("Inspirato" or the "Company") ISPO on behalf of Inspirato stockholders.
 Our investigation concerns whether Inspirato has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.